 This will complete the procedure to change visa status in Japan.

-After you submit the application, Minister of Justice may grant permission only when he/she finds that there are reasonable grounds to grant the change of status of residence on the strength of your documents.
+After you apply, the Minister of Justice may grant permission only when he/she finds that there are reasonable grounds to grant the change of status of residence on the strength of your documents.

 If you have a criminal record, honestly speaking it is very few possibilities that you will get your status changed.

-The fee for changing the status of residence is 4,000 yen and payment must be made with revenue stamps.
+The fee for changing residence status is 4,000 yen, and payment must be made with revenue stamps.

-If you are not sure how should you fill the application for change of status form, you can visit the nearest regional immigration office or immigration information center.
+If you are not sure how you should fill the application for a change of status form, you can visit the nearest regional immigration office or immigration information center.

-Regional immigration office or immigration information center is open from 9:00 am to 12:00 pm and 1:00pm to 4:00 pm on weekdays.
+The regional immigration office or immigration information center is open from 9:00 am to 12:00 pm and 1:00 pm to 4:00 pm on weekdays.

 We are not related to any advisory and consulting companies.
 All the information herein is published in good faith and for general information purpose only and not for providing legal advice.
-You should contact your attorney to obtain advice with respect to any issue or problem.
+You should contact your attorney to obtain advice for any issue or problem.